Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 \subsubsection{Ischemic influence on pathological action potential evolution}

-In this section, we focus on a scenario in which we analyze how drops in blood flow can affect physiological neuronal evolution related to the transmembrane potential.
-Different percentage reductions of the blood volume are considered to compare subclinical and severe ischemia.
+We first focus on a scenario in which we analyze how drops in blood flow can affect physiological neuronal evolution related to the transmembrane potential.
 From a clinical viewpoint, this drop affects the metabolic activity, triggering a rise in the potassium concentration in the ECS, increasing the excitability of the neuron.
-The piecewise smooth blood reduction function is described in Table \ref{table:ischemic_parameters}.
+The piecewise smooth blood reduction function is described in Equation \eqref{eq:At_indicator}, taken from \cite{CALVETTI2018}.